ibm-cloud-docs/transit-gateway/about.md

 ![Connect using a GRE tunnel](images/HA-GRE.png "Connect using a High Availability GRE tunnel"){: caption="Figure 8.
 Connect networks using a High Availability GRE tunnel" caption-side="bottom"}

+Transit gateway GRE connections require the gateway owner to specifically configure HA for their needs.
+A GRE connection is a point to point connection, has no built in redundancy, and is a single point of failure.
+When configuring a GRE connection on a transit gateway, you must specify the availability zone.
+For a robust HA solution, configure multiple GRE connections using different availability zones.
+{: note}

 ### Use case 9: Connect on-premises network using Direct Link (2.0)
 {: #use-case-9}